cylondata/twister2/docs/docs/concepts/windowing/windowing.md

 ### Reduce Function

 User can design a custom reduce function on top of the window and the logic defined in the reduce function will be applied on the elements inside the window.
+This function is known as aggregate in TSet API.

 #### TASK API